davidfraser/rinkhals/README.md

 A first PyWeek entry by the hackers of the Cape Town Python Users Group (CTPUG).
 The theme for PyWeek 9 was "Feather".

+This is a mod of the game that's meant to be farming Horses in Rohan, attacked by Orcs instead of chickens on a farm, attacked by foxes.

 RUNNING THE GAME
 ================